 Page 1:

 Running professional e-commerce requires a number of new titles and roles among employees, in order to be competitive.
-The more mature the company is for making commerce digital, the more important it will be to have access to the right skills, which can be difficult to find or unprofitable to hold all roles in-house.
-Some roles require 10%, others 100%.
-Oslo Digital helps you organize your competence and we will support you where there is a need and desire.
+It is critical to have access to the right skills, Oslo Digital helps you define your vision and implement a successful strategy.

 Strategy

-Oslo Digital helps you to equip the organization in the face of new challenges in digital channels and in an omnichannel perspective.
-We can also offer support with the implementation of the digital strategy and ensure a good operational anchoring in the organization.
+Oslo Digital can equip your organization in the face of new challenges.
+We offer support with the implementation of the digital strategy and ensure a good operational anchoring in the organization.
 Oslo Digital believes that a strategy is not something that should be put away, but something that should be used as a good plan to help an organization focus on what it does best.

 Search engine optimization

 Getting good at SEO cannot be solved through quick shortcuts and simple agency agreements.
-If you want to be better than your competitors, it is important to have a strategy that embraces everything from technical foundation and navigation to category strategy, content strategy, service and a broad knowledge of Google's portfolio of products and services.
+If you want to be better than your competitors, it is important to have an approach that embraces everything from technical foundation and navigation to category strategy, content strategy, service and a broad knowledge of Google's portfolio of products and services.

 Customer Experience

 "Customer first" is something we all know but going from product focus to customer focus throughout the value chain can be challenging.
-We have extensive experience with cultural and organizational change within digitization and new work processes.
+We have (add number of years) extensive experience with cultural and organizational change within digitization and new work processes.
 CX (customer experience) is the overall experience of your customers.
 Typical areas we work with are emotional customer journeys, a / b testing, multivariate testing and pure customer strategies.

 Technology